G0vind/Discord-Bot/README.md

 2. package.json - The main info about the bot and the modules you need to install.
 3. config.json - Contains information about the prefix, token and ownerID for the bot.

+### Todo

+1. Add Pictures to Readme for a visual representation.
+2. Add information on how to add more commands and events to the bots.
+3. Add information on how to link the bot to a database.

 References
  \[1\] [Discord.js.org](https://discord.js.org/)